maxfordham/mxf-code-docs/databases.md

 # databases

+Engineering tools with defined inputs and outputs create the opportunity for recording data used from a given job.
-Feeding engineering tools.
-As a rule - all jobs have the files they need to run tools saved on a file-server within the appropriate job.
-Additional functionality is gained my collating this data using SQL databases, and trends are analysed and fed back to the tools / are presented to the practice following review from Engineering Standards.
+Thus far, as a general rule, all jobs have the files they need to run the apps saved on a file-server within the appropriate job.
+Additional functionality is gained my collating this data into SQL databases, and trends are analysed and fed back to the for enhanced functionality or collated, reviewd and summarised by Engineering Standards.

+## MySQL

+Historically accounts / admin use MySQL.
+This is soon to be DEPRECATED.

 ## Postgres SQL databases

-Dan
+Accounts / admin are moving to Postgres.
+New databases to be built like this.
+## SQLlite

+For lightweight apps and prototyping, SQLlite is great.

 ## Speckle Server

-Future.
+Creates a "SpeckleStream" from the Revit model to PostgresSQL databases.
+TBC.